Jewelry Industry Practices and Fair Trade

 Fair Trade Gemstones from Columbia Gem House

 Krikawa is proud to list Columbia Gem House as a preferred vendor.
 Our close association with them insures that all of our customers have the opportunity to purchase gems with a clear conscience.
 Columbia Gem House offers an exceptional variety of natural colored gemstones while strictly adhering to The Quality Assurance and Fair Trade Gems Protocols.
 Fair Trade Gems are closely tracked from mine to market to ensure that every gem has been handled according to strict protocols.
-Learn more about these protocols, and view some Fair Trade sapphires that we have in stock.

 .
 No earth is moved in the creation of these gemstones, and they are optically and atomically identical to sapphires from Mother Nature.
 We have made many custom rings with lab-grown sapphire.